OrReuben/MiddleProject/README.md

-# MiddleProject
+# MiddleProject - Client side project

-The site was created to provide a service to a company that organizes events in nature, you can see examples and opinions, order an event and moreץ
+The site was created to provide a service to a company that organizes events in nature, you can see examples and opinions, order an event and more

 ## Table Of Contents <a name="Table"></a>
 - [Table Of Contents](#Table)